kpbaks/git.fish/README.md

 #### `gcl`

 `gcl` short for `git config --list` lists all git config settings in a colored and formatted table.
-Without setting any options the users global config will be shown.
+Without setting any options the user's global config will be shown.
 If you only want the settings for the current git repository you can use `gcl [-l|--local]`

 ![gcl-output](https://github.com/kpbaks/git.fish/assets/57013304/7d466f54-b6a7-4ddd-9fa1-8d19ed91d1f8)